AI Challenges in Business, Executive Guide to Risk and Trust

 Let's be honest about something most AI vendors won't tell you: implementing AI in business is really hard, and most companies are screwing it up.
 74% of companies struggle to achieve and scale value from AI, and 42% abandon the majority of their AI initiatives before reaching production.

-Here's what's actually happening: while everyone's rushing to slap "AI-powered" on their marketing materials, the actual work of making AI useful—not just functional, but genuinely valuable—is turning out to be way harder than anyone expected.
+Here's what's actually happening: while everyone's rushing to slap "AI-powered" on their marketing materials, the actual work of making AI usefull, not just functional, but genuinely valuable, is turning out to be way harder than anyone expected.
 The companies succeeding with AI aren't necessarily those with the fanciest technology or the biggest budgets.
 They're the ones that have learned to navigate AI challenges in business environments, manage AI risk systematically, and build sustainable trust with stakeholders who are getting increasingly skeptical of AI promises.

 The gap between AI hype and AI reality is creating this weird situation.
 Executives are under pressure to "do something with AI" while simultaneously watching high-profile AI failures make headlines.
 Meanwhile, their teams are dealing with the unglamorous reality of data quality issues, integration nightmares, and the discovery that their "AI-ready" infrastructure is anything but ready.